MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-roles.md

   > For more security, we recommend you [encrypt the key](configure-use-admin-utility.md#encrypt) before adding the information to appsettings.json.

   >[!NOTE]
-  > If a given user belongs to more groups than are allowed in AAD (overage limit), AAD provides an overage claim in the token it returns.
+  > If a user belongs to more groups than allowed in AAD, AAD provides an overage claim in the token it returns.
 This claim along with the key you provide here allows Machine Learning Server to retrieve the group memberships for the user.

 + **For Active Directory/LDAP:** In appsettings.json, find the "LDAP" section.
-In order for the server to verify that the groups you have declared are valid in AD/LDAP, you must provide the QueryUserDn and QueryUserPassword in the "LDAP" section.
-See the following example.
-These settings allow Machine Learning Server to verify that each declared group is, in fact, a valid, existing group in AD.
+The server verifies that the groups you have declared are valid in AD/LDAP using the QueryUserDn and QueryUserPassword values in the "LDAP" section.
+See the following example: These settings allow Machine Learning Server to verify that each declared group is, in fact, a valid, existing group in AD.
 Learn more about [configuring Machine Learning Server  to authenticate with Active Directory/LDAP](configure-authentication.md#ldap).

-  With AD/LDAP, you can **further restrict which users can log in and call APIs** by declaring those groups that are allowed with the ['SearchFilter' LDAP property](configure-authentication.md#encrypt).
+  With AD/LDAP, you can **restrict which users can log in and call APIs** by declaring the groups with permissions in the ['SearchFilter' LDAP property](configure-authentication.md#encrypt).
 Then, users in other groups are not able to call any APIs.
-In this example, only members of the mrsreaders, mrsowners, and mrscontributors groups can call APIs after logging in.
+In this example, only members of the 'mrsreaders', 'mrsowners', and 'mrscontributors' groups can call APIs after logging in.

   ```
   "SearchFilter": "(&(sAMAccountName={0})(|(memberOf=CN=mrsreaders,OU=Readers,OU=AA,DC=pseudorandom,DC=cloud)(memberOf=CN=mrsowners,OU=Owner,OU=AA,DC=pseudorandom,DC=cloud)(memberOf=CN=mrscontributors,OU=Contributor,OU=AA,DC=pseudorandom,DC=cloud)))",